FarPay/ApiDoc/Agreements.md

 **Remark!** that [all requests must have](All-Requests.md) an `X-API-KEY`, and a `Accept` mentioned in the hearder requests.

-And further more, when creating payment instruments, *bank account*-based reccurring payment instruments (*Betalingsservice* and *Leverandørservice*) can be created with the API, while the card must be created in a secure PCI approved environment, which are [available to the customer with FarPay](Customer-Create-PaymentInstruments-By-Email.md)
+And furthermore, when creating payment instruments, *bank account*-based reccurring payment instruments (*Betalingsservice* and *Leverandørservice*) can be created with the API, while the card must be created in a secure PCI approved environment, which are [available to the customer with FarPay](Customer-Create-PaymentInstruments-By-Email.md)

 # Get all agreements
 Getting all agreements, will give you a total view of your customer's payment instruments.